 Why would you choose a medical career?

 There is only one reason anyone should ever have for studying medicine, and that is that they want to be a doctor.
 Going into medicine never and shouldn’t be about making lists of pros and cons, weighing one side against the other, and seeing how the scale tips.
 You’ll earn alright, in fact, probably it will make you rich.
 But the fun of going through it is priceless.

 Medicine is intellectually exciting and quite fascinating.
 Plus, there is a low risk of unemployment in medicine.

 “Human body represents such mind-boggling complexity, you’re never going to run out of questions about it – and because it is such a well-studied science, you’re also likely to find satisfying answers to most of your questions if you dig deep enough.” – Sampsa Kallinen (MD).

 Doctors get the best training.
-Medical school teach you how to handle your own problem.
+Medical school teaches you how to handle your own problem.
 Being a doctor, you know what’s actually going on with a sick member of your family.
 Being a doctor yourself saves you from being duped.

 Medicine is a calling.
 It’s never just a job.
 You can never “take off your doctor hat”.

 Signs that you are going to be a medical student/ doctor

 You don’t see yourself doing anything else.
 You love medicine, the science, the patient interaction, care, the challenges.
 The emotional and psychological rewards of being able to help patients get better.

 You don’t want to go into medicine to just make money.